mlabita37/BeatConnection/README.md

 A Node.js, Express, and Mongoose drum sequencer.
 Create original beats right in your browser!

 ![](https://media.giphy.com/media/U5dS06n14JdOU/giphy.gif)
-Playing a new beat!

 ![](https://media.giphy.com/media/utQn5kbtgXsKA/giphy.gif)
-Entering a new pattern into the sequencer

 ###System dependencies
 bcryptjs: 2.3.0,